isel-leic-daw/1920v-public/lecture-notes/api-design.md

   - Redefining the meaning of standard codes for a specific set of resources.
   - Using an unassigned status code in the 4xx or 5xx classes.

-A solution is to add an error representation on the response body
+A solution is to add an error representation on the response body.

-### Formats